Protura: Ecology

 Proturans live chiefly in soil, mosses, and leaf litter of moist temperate forests that are not too acidic.
 They have also been found beneath rocks or under the bark of trees, as well as in animal burrows.
 They are generally restricted to the uppermost 0.1 m, but have been found as deep as 0.25 m.
-Although they are sometimes considered uncommon, they are probably often overlooked because of their small size: densities of over 90,000 individuals per square metre have been measured.
+Although they are sometimes regarded as uncommon, proturans are most likely overlooked because of their small size, as densities of over 90,000 individuals per square metre have been recorded.

-The diet of proturans is not yet sufficiently observed, but they feed on mycorrhizal fungi, dead Acari, and mushroom powder in culture, and are thought to feed on decaying vegetable matter and fungi in the wild.
-The styliform mouthparts suggest the Protura are fluid feeders, with evidence that some species suck out the contents of fungal hyphae.
+The diet of proturans has not yet been sufficiently observed to be characterised.
+In laboratory culture, they may be fed mycorrhizal fungi, dead mites and pulverized, dried mushrooms; they are believed to feed on decaying vegetable matter and fungi in the wild.
+The styliform mouthparts suggest the Protura may be fluid feeders, based on evidence that some species suck out the liquid contents of fungal hyphae.

-Proturans which live near the soil surface generally have one generation per year and have longer legs, while those that live deeper have shorter legs and reproduce less seasonally, although some migratory species move to deeper layers for the winter and shallower layers for the summer.
+Proturan species which spend their lives near the soil surface generally produce one new generation of offspring each year; they also possess longer legs.
+Species living at deeper soil levels have shorter legs and tend to reproduce less seasonally.
+Some migratory proturan species move to deeper soil layers for the winter and ascend to shallower soil layers for the summer.

+Proturans play a role in soil formation and composition by speeding decomposition, helping in the breakdown of leaf litter and recycling nutrients into the soil.

 Development

-The nymph has 8 abdominal segments plus telson, but the number increases through moulting until the full adult number of 11 is reached.
-Further moults may occur, but do not add any more body segments, and it is not known whether the adults continue to moult through their lives.
-Eggs have only been observed in a few species.
-Five developmental stages follow: the prenymph hatches from the egg and has only weakly developed mouthparts and 8 abdominal segments; nymph I follows and has fully developed mouthparts; nymph II has 9 abdominal segments; maturus junior has 11 abdominal segments and is followed by the adult.
-The family Acerentomidae differs in having an extra preimago stage, with partially developed genitalia, between the maturus junior and the adult.
+The nymph has 8 abdominal segments plus the telson; the number of abdominal segments increases through moulting until the full adult complement of 12 abdominal segments is achieved.
+Further moults may occur, but do not add additional body segments; it is still not known whether the adults continue to moult throughout their lives.
+Eggs have been observed in only a few species.

+In most proturan families, five developmental stages follow the egg stage: the prenymph hatches from the egg and has only weakly developed mouthparts and 8 abdominal segments; nymph I follows and has fully developed mouthparts; nymph II has 9 abdominal segments; "maturus junior" has 11 abdominal segments, and moults into the sexually mature adult.
+Male individuals of the family Acerentomidae differ from this five-stage scheme, having an additional developmental stage, the preimago, which has partially developed genitalia and appears between the "maturus junior" and the adult stage.

 History

-Proturans were first discovered in the early 20th century, when Filippo Silvestri and Antonio Berlese discovered the animals independently.
-The first species to be described was Acerentomon doderoi, published in 1907 by Silvestri, based on material from near Syracuse, New York.
+Proturans were first discovered in the early 20th century, when Filippo Silvestri and Antonio Berlese independently described the animals.
+The first species to be described was Acerentomon doderoi, published in 1907 by Silvestri, based on material found near Syracuse, New York.

-Impact on humans

-Proturans aid in decomposition by helping in the breakdown of leaf litter and recycling organic nutrients back into the soil.
-They thus play a role in soil formation and composition, which can be vital in soil restoration.